sarvl/maluch/Docs/ISA.md

 Interrupt happens ALWAYS AFTER the current instruction, IRET can be followed by the interrupt, the next IRET with no following interrupt will properly return to IP that first IRET was supposed to return to.

-When a device signals readiness to a processor, it sets an interrupt, this interrupt appears as a flag in CR0 (the bit position from the left indicates the device id, count starts from 0).
+When a device signals readiness to a processor, it sets an interrupt, this interrupt appears as a flag in CR0 (the bit position from the left - most significant one - indicates the device id, count starts from 0).

 IF `interrupt_flag[device_id] AND interrupt_mask[device_id] = 1` THEN an interrupt takes place, in case more than one interrupt were to occur, the leftmost one (lowest ID) takes priority.

 On interrupt:
-- IP is pushed to the stack, THEN it is changed to the corresponding entry from IHT (see below)
+- IP is pushed to the stack, THEN it is changed to the proper address (see IHT below)
 - int mask is saved internally, THEN it is changed to x00
 - flags are saved internally